Anna Tatishvili

+Career

 Her biggest achievement was a fourth-round appearance at the 2012 US Open, in which she was defeated by then-world No. 1 Victoria Azarenka, in straight sets.

 At the 2015 US Open, Tatishvili soared through the qualifiers to face the world No. 8, Karolína Plíšková, in the first round of the main draw.
 Using her aggressive returns and dominant ground strokes, Tatishvili defeated the eighth seed in just 51 minutes.